Coolhands-frank/cd0157-Server-Deployment-and-Containerization/README.md

 # Deploying a Flask API

-This is the project starter repo for the course Server Deployment, Containerization, and Testing.
+This is the project starter repo for the course Server Deployment, Containerization, and Testing..

 In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.